BlueM/TEIShredder/README.markdown

 State of the project
 ---------------------
-Part of TEIShredder (primarily the indexing) is production-ready, but other parts are fragmentary, missing or inflexible.
-Personally, I’d suggest waiting some more time before considering to use it, as the API is not yet stable and the expectations regarding the input TEI (see below) will change.
+TEIShredder can be already useful, but as it is currently undergoing huge changes (including API and database schema), it is not yet recommended using it for other purposes than just testing.

 Using it
 ===========